 Project name Inner Harbour Maintenance Dredging Proponent name Fremantle Ports Purpose of the Plan This DEMP outlines the approach to monitoring and/or management of potential environmental impacts associated with the implementation of the Project on EPA's environmental factors.
 The potential environmental impacts requiring monitoring and/or management were identified in the Project's Environmental Review Document (BMT 2022a).
 Following the implementation of this DEMP it is expected that the EPA's objectives for environmental factors will be met.
 Environmental factors The following key environmental factors that may be affected by potential environmental impacts associated with the Project have been assigned outcome-based conditions: marine environmental quality benthic communities and habitats social surroundings.
-In addition, the following 'other factors' have outcome-based provisions (monitoring and management actions and targets) assigned to provide further mitigation against impacts: marine fauna Project commencement timing Dredge Method The scheduled timing for Project commencement is in April 2024 over 10 days to remove 60,000 m3 initially and additional 5,000 m3 per year until 2029.
-Each subsequent annual program is likely to be of short duration (one to two days) A Trailing Suction Hopper Dredge (TSHD) will be used to complete the maintenance dredging.
+In addition, the following 'other factors' have outcome-based provisions (monitoring and management actions and targets) assigned to provide further mitigation against impacts: • marine fauna Project timing The scheduled timing for Project commencement is in April 2024 over 10 days to remove 60,000 m initially and then to remove 10,000 m of sediments in 2025 and an additional 5,000 m per year from 1 January 2026 to 31 March 2029 (not exceeding 80,000m over the 5-year sea dumping permit period) Dredge Method A Trailing Suction Hopper Dredge (TSHD) will be used to complete the maintenance dredging.
 The dredge will collect the material via trailing suction drag heads, travel to the Gage Roads Disposal ground and place the material from the base of the hopper.
 Plan required prior to Project commencement Yes.
 The DEMP includes monitoring that is required prior to Project commencement.
 DEMP and associated compliance report will be made publicly available on the Fremantle Ports website.